 The second line of defence functions provide independent oversight and assurance.
 They have resources at the centre and embedded within the business lines.
-Central resources provide SBSA Group-wide oversight of risks, while resources embedded within the business lines support management in ensuring that their specific risks are effectively managed as close to the source as possible.
+Central resources provide SBSA with Group-wide oversight of risks, while resources embedded within the business lines support management in ensuring that their specific risks are effectively managed as close to the source as possible.
 Central and embedded resources jointly oversee risks at a legal entity level.

-The second line of defence functions develop and implement governance standards, frameworks and policies for each material risk type to which the SBSA Group is exposed.
-This ensures consistency in approach across the SBSA Group's business lines and legal entities.
+The second line of defence functions develop, implement and integrate governance standards, frameworks and policies for each material risk type to which SBSA is exposed.
+This ensures consistency in approach across SBSA's business lines and legal entities.
 Compliance with the standards and frameworks is ensured through self-assessments by the second line of defence and reviews by Internal Audit ("IA").